lironmiz/next.py-python-course/README.md

 5. Iterators
 6. Modules

-## The cow I created as part of the last exercise in the course:
+## The Cow I Created As Part Of The Last Exercise In The Course:

 ![WhatsApp Image 2023-01-09 at 08 47 55](https://user-images.githubusercontent.com/91504420/211262226-034ec277-a801-4191-8184-86ad68b24d01.jpg)